tyler-ruff/blazedlabs-com/blazedLabs/content/post/policy/conduct.md

 * Suspension or termination, when dealing with serious offenses.
 * Detraction of benefits for a specific amount of time.

-Ruff Management Inc. may take legal action if corruption, theft, embezzlement or other unlawful behavior takes place at any given time.
+Blazed Labs LLC may take legal action if corruption, theft, embezzlement or other unlawful behavior takes place at any given time.

 ### Questions?
 Comments?
 Concerns?
 - Contact us at: [hello@blazed.space](mailto:hello@blazed.space)
-- Or call us at: [+1 (833) 887-0061](tel:+18338870061)
+- Or call us at: [+1 (855) 788-2348](tel:+18557882348)